IBM-Cloud/terraform-provider-ibm/website/docs/r/cos_bucket.html.markdown

 * `storage_class` - (Required, string) Storage class of the bucket.
 Accepted values: 'standard', 'vault', 'cold', 'flex', 'smart'.

 * `endpoint_type` - (Optional, string) The type of the endpoint (public or private) to be used for buckets.
 Default value is `public`.

+* Nested `archive_rule` block have the following structure:
+	*	`archive_rule.rule_id` : (Optional, string) Unique identifier for the rule.
+Archive rules allow you to set a specific time frame after which objects transition to the archive.
+	*	`archive_rule.enable` :* (Required, bool) (Required) Specifies archive rule status either enable or disable for a bucket.

+  *	`archive_rule.days` :* (Required, string)  Specifies the number of days when the specific rule action takes effect.

+  *	`archive_rule.type` :* (Required, string) Specifies the storage class/archive type to which you want the object to transition.
+It can be Glacier or Accelerated.
+* **Note** - Archive is available in certain regions only.
+See Integrated Services for more details-https://cloud.ibm.com/docs/cloud-object-storage/basics?topic=cloud-object-storage-service-availability

 ## Attribute Reference